odino/odino.github.com/source/_posts/2018-12-25-introducing-abs-a-programming-language-for-shell-scripting.markdown

 You can skim through the whole [documentation](https://www.abs-lang.org/introduction/why-another-scripting-language) within 15 minutes: ABS' aim is not to be a general-purpose, feature-loaded language, so the surface isn't that wide.
-In addition, if you're worked with languages such as JavaScript, Python or Ruby you won't have troubles getting used to ABS.
+In addition, if you've worked with languages such as JavaScript, Python or Ruby you won't have troubles getting used to ABS.

 ## What's going to happen now?